Thathri: History

 On 22 July 2017, a flash flood affected Thathri, killing 6 people and washing away 6 homes.

 Thathri town, the headquarters of Thathri tehsil, is an underdeveloping town in Doda district of Jammu and Kashmir as of 2019.

 Thathri is a historical and commercially important town in the Thathri subdivision.
 It is located along the left bank of Chenab river and National Highway 244 passes through the town.

-As of 2020, demand for district status in Thathri subdivision is increasing with number of arguments with the present district.
 On 1 February 2023, Thathri suffered from land subsidence that resulted in 300 people being displaced and 23 homes being declared unsafe; eight days later, another landslide blocked the highway that passes through the town.

+As of 2025, demand for district status in Thathri subdivision is increasing with number of arguments with the present district.

+As of March 2025, the Jammu and Kashmir administration rejected an immediate proposal by the Chenab Times Foundation to grant Thathri district status, stating no administrative reorganization is currently planned, though future consideration remains possible.

 Location

-Thathri town is located in the foothills of the Lesser Himalayas, 34Km far from Doda city and 30Km from Kishtwar and Batote-Kishtwar National Highway 244 passes through the town.
+Thathri town is located in the foothills of the Lesser Himalayas, 34 km far from Doda city and 30 km from Kishtwar and Batote-Kishtwar National Highway 244 passes through the town.